SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 * If input on the highest-number Logic3 is set to link, it will use the output of Logic0
 * If you need to link input to logic block other than block N+1, or if you need feedback output from the an odd-numbered logic block, use the event system.
 * Not all pin inputs are available on all parts (see table above).
 The event system can be used to bring in input from other pins.

+#### Input "value"
+As shown above not all inputs are equal, particularly on tinyAVR 2-series and Dx/Ex-series, nor are all instances of the peripherals that can generate inputs equal.
+This effect is most prominent on devices with smaller numbers of pins and peripherals, particularly the DD-series.
+However, unlike with the event system it is harder to give specific guidance, because the type of inputs needed will vary so much.
+This challenge manifests most acutely on the 2-series tinyAVR and the DD-series parts with low pincount, which have fewer instances of peripherals (2 TCB, 1 AC, 2 USART).
+The larger DD's have another TCB, but are still limited to 2 USARTs and 1 AC.
+On all parts, input 2 is also very special - it's the only input that you can use to clock the filter/synchronizer ande sequential logic - this means that you can't get the SPI SCK input this way unless you're using it as the clock for the logic block (though that's probably the thing one would be most likely to use that for).
+This constraint only applies to using one of these inputs as the clock - you can used the internal oscillator, 32kHz internal

+On the larger DA/DB parts, there is a similar but opposite consideration - USART0-2 and TCB0-2 are more valuable than other instances of the same peripheral - if you are using them as CCL inputs.
+Because of it's use as the clock input, though USART2, AC2, and TCB2 are marginally less useful.

+You may find that your choice of analog comparator or other peripheral is dictated by what other peripherals you need to use.
+In some cases, you can use an event channel to bring that in.
+In other cases, you may need to use an additional logic block to grab a key channel, output it unchanged, and bring it in via a link input.

 #### Usage
 ``` c++